pasthev/sensus/README.md

 as well as new buttons to the Raw analysis interface when needed.

 Both the Js, css and html code can certainly be improved.
 Happy to learn, so, forks welcome.

+## Notes
+* Changing frequency in Pronto and Decimal panels only changes frequency info packet and not actual payload values:
+  * this is intended, since both changing frequency and converting timecodes in payload would lead to the exact same result as changing nothing - same spirit as 2x(14 days) = 4x(1 week).
+For this reason, the only place where changing frequency will actually lead to a payload conversion is the Raw panel.
+* Some values are slightly changed during conversion or frequency set.
+I.e. setting Header as "2512, 5520" ir Commands panel, then converting to and back from Pronto results in Header becoming "2524, 5522"
+  * this is intended, and due to the way values have to be stored in the various formats.
+In the example above, the converted "2524, 5522" header will remain stable no matter which format it is converted to.